 6 Ways to Reduce Your Risk of Macular Degeneration

-One in three adults suffer from vision loss.
+One in three adults suffer from age-related macular degeneration.
 Here’s how to protect yourself

 Think of your two best friends.
 Statistically, one of you is likely to go legally blind.
 Gulp

 Age-related macular degeneration (AMD) is one of the leading causes of vision loss, affecting more than a third of American adults over age 50.
 By 2020, almost 3 million Americans will have advanced AMD in at least one eye, according to the Centers for Disease Control and Prevention.

 AMD damages the central part of the retina, the macula, which enables us to see things directly ahead of us in detail.
 Sometimes AMD progresses slowly, but it often comes on quickly and leads to central vision loss in both eyes.

 Those with AMD experience blurry central vision, see straight lines as wavy, or have blank spots in their central vision.
 Everyday activities like reading, cooking, driving, and working become more challenging, sucking joy from your life.

 AMD is often hereditary—you’re at higher risk if an immediate family member has the disease.
 It’s also more common in females and Caucasians, and in those with light-colored eyes.
 But lifestyle plays a huge role as well.
 Here are six ways to reduce your risk, starting today.